openfaas/faas-netes/README-OPERATOR.md

 > Note: If you are switching from the OpenFaaS `faas-netes` controller, then you will need to remove all functions and redeploy them after switching to the operator.

+If you want to enable multiple namespaces feature which enables you to create functions across namespaces in the cluster, set `clusterRole=true`.

 #### Deploy a function with kubectl:

 ```bash